MohdRas/kubernetes/README.md

              - Kubelet-->>> call CSI driver- -->>> to talk to ---->> PV ----->>> to provide ---->>> required PVC for the POD.
              - The volume is now mounted to **a temporary, kubelet-managed path on the node (Node's file system)**.
              - The kubelet instructs the container runtime (*containerd or CRI-O*).
-             - It says: "Start this container, and when you do, take the directory **/var/lib/kubelet/.../mount** from the host node and make it appear inside the container at the path **/data.**"
+             - It says: "Start this container, and when you do, take the directory **/var/lib/kubelet/.../mount** from the host node and make it appear inside the container at the path **/data.**
+             -
+- **CONATINER RUNTIME ( docker or containerd)**
+    - kubelet decides what to do, the container runtime is the one that does it.
+    - Running and Managing Containers
+    - Managing Images
+    - Managing Container Storage and Networking
+    - POD Sandbox Management
+       - A POD is a group of one or more containers that share a network and storage environment.
+The runtime is responsible for creating this shared environment         -
  - **NETWORK PROXY**
     - runs on each node.
     - defined network rules on the node.